jeremiah/gdp-ota-setup/README.md

 - `meta-genivi-dev` layer is on the branch `genivi-challenge` from the ats fork.
 - `meta-rust` is on the commit `4eb46035c535dd6fc1626d08757ddfb72eb796f2` from https://github.com/meta-rust/meta-rust

-Also of interest, the rvi recipe is of the AUTOREV type, so it always gets the latest changes.

 A prebuilt image can be found here: https://s3.eu-central-1.amazonaws.com/openivi-releases/gdp

 # Software Loading Manager